 Position: Senior Engineering Scientist

-Mr. Lewis’ current interests involve alternative fuelled vehicles and renewable power, including hydrogen and natural gas powered vehicles, and alternative energy sources.
-His team has developed, built, and tested fuel cell hybrid vehicles ranging from small neighborhood electric vehicles to transit bus to heavy duty trucks.
-Mr. Lewis is currently the principal investigator for several alternative fuel bus demonstration projects using either hydrogen fuel cell technology or advanced all-electric battery systems.
-An overarching mission of Mr. Lewis and his research team is to advance the state of these alternative fuel technologies and provide technology transfer to industrial partners which will accelerate the adoption and commercialization of alternative fuels for transportation.
+Mr. Lewis’ current research interest focus on alternative fuels for transportation and stationary power applications with a large focus on hydrogen power and energy systems.
+His team has developed, built, and tested fuel cell hybrid vehicles ranging from small neighborhood electric vehicles, to transit buses, to medium and heavy duty trucks.
+This research has expanded beyond vehicle prototypes to also include novel materials based hydrogen generation, alternative storage vessel technologies, and the use of linear motor driven compressors and expanders for various applications, including hydrogen refueling and active recovery of methane leaks for large pipeline networks.
+An overarching mission of Mr. Lewis and his research team is to advance the state of these alternative fuel technologies and provide technology transfer to industrial partners, which will accelerate the adoption and commercialization of alternative fuels for transportation.

 Research Areas/Areas of Interest

 - Alternative fuels for vehicles – batteries, ultra-capacitors, hydrogen fuel cells, natural gas

 - Power and energy systems modeling and control for hybrid electric vehicles and eVTOL aircraft, as well as industrial power plants and renewable power sources

 - Hydrogen and natural gas storage and delivery and refueling

 - Flywheel energy storage and advanced composites

 - Novel applications for electric machines, including linear motor applications for gaseous compression and expansion